• Home

 How To Fix Sewing Machine Handwheel

-The handwheel in the sewing machine is a vital part. it is available in both manual and electric sewing machines.
-It is also called the balance wheel in the automatic machines.
+It is also called the balance wheel in automatic machines.
 It is this wheel that you use to turn when you want to initially wind some thread to the bobbin to secure it.

-You will also use the handwheel to bring the needle up or down when threading the top thread.
 The wheel also helps to bring the thread take-up lever to the upper position when threading.
 But sometimes the handwheel can get stuck and stop your sewing completely.

 The Upper Thread Having No Tension